+The point of departure from a more dyadic view of value co-creation is that actors or relationships between certain actors do not exist in isolation, but as part of networks of stakeholders, (Gummesson, 2007, e.g., Möller and Halinen, 1999, Håkanson and Snehota, 1995, Gummesson, 2008a, Gummesson, 2008b).
 Ramirez (1999) notes that actors hold different roles in relation not only to different counterparts (one is one's suppliers' customer; one's customers' supplier), but also in relation to a single counterpart.
-For example, one economic actor 'A' may simultaneously be (i) a supplier to another economic actor 'B', (ii) as well as a customer of economic actor 'B', (iii) as well as a competitor of 'B', (iv) as well as a partner with 'B' to coproduce value with and for a third economic actor 'C', and (v) possibly a competitor with 'B's partners, if 'A's own alliance with others competes with 'B's (Ramirez 1999).
-This example illustrates that value cocreation is not necessarily a dyadic or sequential process, but takes place in a complex system consisting of different relationships that indirectly influence value creation.
-However, current research on the systemic nature of value co-creation is only just emerging, and the prerequisites of value co-creation, the processes involved in it, and its synergistic effects among other issues are yet to be explored (cf. Vargo et al. 2008, Lusch et al. 2010).
-Research on these issues would be critical for understanding how to mediate between interests of multiple actors, and to facilitate mutually beneficial value co-creation within service systems.
+For example, one economic actor 'A' may simultaneously be (i) a supplier to another economic actor 'B', (ii) as well as a customer of economic actor 'B', (iii) as well as a competitor of 'B', (iv) as well as a partner with 'B' to coproduce value with and for a third economic actor 'C', and (v) possibly a competitor with 'B's partners, if 'A's own alliance with others competes with 'B's (Ramirez, 1999).
+This example illustrates that value co-creation is not necessarily a dyadic or sequential process, but takes place in a complex network consisting of different types of relationships that indirectly influence value creation.